AI-powered system creates video from a single photo; watch video

 Basically, the software uses artificial intelligence to “fit” the sound of someone speaking into the mouth of the person captured in the photo.

-The idea, according to the company, is for the technology to meet demands in areas such as corporate training, distance education, internal and external business communication, as well as marketing and sales, according to information on the website.
-TechCrunch.
+The idea, according to the company, is for the technology to meet demands in areas such as corporate training, distance education, internal and external business communication, as well as marketing and sales, according to information from the TechCrunch website.

 That’s because, instead of preparing a scenario and equipping it with video and audio capture material, just select an image and artificial intelligence does all the rest.